nonso7/SolEther/README.md

 # Ethereum Dishes

-Ethereum Dishes is a reference list of points about various topics related to blockchain and solidity.
+Ethereum Dishes is a reference list of points about various topics related to Blockchain, EVM, and solidity.
 It is intended to be a helpful resource for those who are interested in learning about these topics.